månadsarkiv: oktober 2020

 The peaceful Revolution – Rosewater of the Revolution – was never perceived by the ruling male revolutionaries as a possible course, although it may in the long run have been the most viable.
 Olympe de Gouges’ male contemporaries did not take her ambitions to act as a statesman seriously.
 However, it is just as likely that she, a proto-feminist backed by the female category, both created and died for one of democracy’s most essential elements: the role of the critical activist writer.

-Published as ‘Revolutionens frihetsmän valde att tysta Olympe de Gouges’, in Fempers 20th of November 2016
+Previously published in Swedish as ‘Revolutionens frihetsmän valde att tysta Olympe de Gouges’, in Fempers 20 November 2016

 Photo: Olympe de Gouges, statue in Joigny by Jacques Canonici, Pontigny, France